Justin Ready: Crime

 In the Maryland Senate, Ready repeatedly introduced and supported bills to increase penalties on violent crimes, including those involving guns.
 He has called crime in Baltimore "out of control and destabilizing our entire region", and has expressed skepticism on claims that gun control would decrease violent crime.

 During the 2015 legislative session, Ready introduced a bill to increase penalties for human trafficking.
 The bill was withdrawn after activists expressed concerns that the bill's definition of "trafficker" was too broad.

 In 2019, Ready introduced "Laura and Reid's Law", a bill to increase penalties for murdering a pregnant woman.
 The bill was named after Laura Wallen, a pregnant woman who was allegedly murdered by her boyfriend in September 2017.
 The bill passed and was signed into law by Governor Larry Hogan.
 He also introduced a bill that would prohibit courts from authorizing pretrial release for an individual accused of assaulting a police officer.

 During the 2023 legislative session, Ready expressed concerns with and voted against Governor Wes Moore's appointment of Vincent Schiraldi as Maryland Secretary of Juvenile Services, pointing to Schiraldi's approach to reducing juvenile crime amid the state's "crisis in juvenile crime".

-Development initiatives

-Ready opposes the Maryland Piedmont Reliability Project, a proposed 70-mile power line that would run from Frederick to Baltimore County to provide power to data centers in Maryland and Virginia, pointing to its potential use of eminent domain to acquire properties along its proposed path.
-During the 2025 legislative session, he introduced two bills to limit the use of eminent domain against property owners by including legal fees and costs incurred by the owner in calculating the fair market value for a property, and setting the fair market value of farmland property at 350% of its highest appraised value.

-Ready supports the expansion of nuclear power in Maryland and the United States, calling it the "future, largely, of widescale energy production".
+In March 2026, during debate on a bill to repeal the practice of automatically charging youth as adults for certain crimes, Ready introduced amendments that would require youth charged with use of a firearm in certain crimes to be charged in adult court, and to require that a youth who is repeatedly charged for one of the five proposed repealed charges in the bill be charged in adult courts.
+Both amendments were rejected in near party-line votes.